MerelMoehn/favoread/README.md

 ## Epics & labels
 The application features were broken down into Epics and hence in User Stories.
-For each User Story, a issue was created.
+For each User Story, an issue was created.
 The corresponding Epic was depicted via a label.
 There were two additional labels: Front-End, Back-End.
 For each User Story it was often the case that there were some BE and FE functionalities.
 Therefore, most User Stories were split into two User Stories, one for BE, one for FE.

 [All Epics/labels can be viewed here.](https://github.com/MerelMoehn/favoreads/labels)